Sergitxin22/proyecto-prog-4/README.md

 The configuration file (`conf.h`) allows the modification of certain configuration variables.
 In the current version, you can modify the database path with `DB_PATH` and the log file path with `LOG_PATH`

 ## Documentation
+You can exit the shell by executing `exit`.

-To see every available command in the shell, you can execute the `printcommands`command:
+To see every available command in the shell, you can execute the `printcommands` command:
 ```
 shell > printcommands
 ```